Eritrea: Military

 The Eritrean Defence Forces are the official armed forces of the State of Eritrea, which are one of the largest in Africa.

 Compulsory military service was instituted in 1995.
 Officially, conscripts, male and female, must serve for 18 months minimum, which includes six months of military training and 12 months during the regular school year to complete their last year of high school.
 Since the 2000s, national service has been open-ended, and the practice has received significant international criticism.

 The National Service Proclamation of 1995 does not recognize the right to conscientious objection to military service.
-According to the 1957 Ethiopian penal code adopted by Eritrea during independence, failure to enlist in the military or refusal to perform military service are punishable with imprisonment terms of six months to five years and up to ten years, respectively.
+According to the 1957 Ethiopian penal code Eritrea adopted during independence, failure to enlist in the military or refusal to perform military service are punishable with imprisonment terms of six months to five years and up to ten years, respectively.
 National service enlistment times may be extended during times of "national crisis"; since 1998, everyone under the age of 50 is enlisted in national service for an indefinite period until released, which may depend on the arbitrary decision of a commander.
 In a study of 200 escaped conscripts, the average service was 6.5 years, and some had served more than 12 years.

 Legal profession

 According to the NYU School of Law, the Legal Committee of the Ministry of Justice oversees the admission and requirements to practice law in Eritrea.
 Although the establishment of an independent bar association is not proscribed under Proclamation 88/96, among other domestic laws, there is no bar association.
 The community electorate in the local jurisdiction of the Community Court chooses the court judges.
-The Community Court's standing on women in the legal profession is unclear but elected women judges have reserved seats.
+The Community Court's standing on women in the legal profession is unclear, but elected women judges have reserved seats.